diovisgood/diovisgood.github.io/index.md

 One team wants to make a service, so they can easily find each other and close deals.

-They asked me to create an object detection model to detect buildings, coconut trees, etc. in GeoTIFF files.
+They asked me to create an object detection model to detect buildings, coconut palms, etc. in GeoTIFF files.

 ### Challenges